 An Antidote to Loneliness: Wellness-Driven City Design That Traverses Generations

-World Cities Day is, for me, a time to reflect on the communities and inspired places that we have designed and delivered at HDR over the years, but also challenge my own city-shaping assumptions so that we continue to subvert civic norms, innovate across all sectors, and build healthier, resilient, wellness-driven neighbourhoods and town centres.
+World Cities Day is, for me, a time to reflect on the communities and inspired places that we have designed and delivered at HDR over the years, but also challenge my own city-shaping assumptions so that we continue to subvert civic norms, innovate across all sectors, and build healthier, resilient, wellness-driven neighborhoods and town centers.

 Live, Work & Play

-It was this realisation that drove the design and delivery of Ed.Square Town Centre in Edmonson Park.
-In a climate where mental ill-health is on the rise, we envisioned creating a neighbourhood that acted as a true antidote to loneliness – a place where connections are made, and dichotomies of spaces and people converge.
+It was this realization that drove the design and delivery of Ed.Square Town Centre in Edmonson Park.
+In a climate where mental ill-health is on the rise, we envisioned creating a neighborhood that acted as a true antidote to loneliness – a place where connections are made, and dichotomies of spaces and people converge.

 Today, we have achieved just this.
-The 25,000 m² mixed-use development provides community, retail, leisure and living to one of Australia’s fastest growing populations in South-west Sydney and the town centre acts as a wellness-driven urban epicentre for the community.
-Most importantly, it’s a collective and authentic ‘home’ for the diverse neighbourhood of Edmonson Park.
+The 25,000 m² mixed-use development provides community, retail, leisure and living to one of Australia’s fastest growing populations in South-west Sydney and the town center acts as a wellness-driven urban epicenter for the community.
+Most importantly, it’s a collective and authentic ‘home’ for the diverse neighborhood of Edmonson Park.

 At every stage of the design and delivery journey, we challenged our pre-existing assumptions to create a healthier, more connected, and sustainable 6 Star Green Star hub that is the true embodiment of live, work and play – a "third place" that brings inclusiveness, inter-generational care, societal cohesion and diversity to the forefront of design outcomes.